-When Jack’s listeners heard about the problem, they called in to talk about their own animal-related issues.
-Many people that called in told stories of their sick or injured pets and how they could not afford necessary veterinary care.
-Jack realized that something needed to be done to help these people and their pets.
-It was then that the concept of “Animal Aid” was born.
+When Jack’s listeners heard about the problem, they called in to discuss their own animal-related issues.
+Many people told stories of their sick or injured pets and how they could not afford the necessary veterinary care.
+Jack and Kathryn realized that something needed to be done to help these people and their pets, and it was then that the concept of “Animal Aid” was born.